 Our purpose is to describe this two-dimensional parameter space of expansion physics.
-We derive a model for plasma expansion into vacuum consistently incorporating external heating that unifies the description of plasmas that lead to Coulomb explosion, quasineutral expansion, as well as two more limiting regimes that we might describe as expanding ablation-like and ``hot electron cloud'' expansion, as sketched in Fig.\ref{fig:regSchematic}.
-These two new regimes represent the limits on the ratio of the mass flow rate to the characteristic momentum density gained by the accelerated ions.
+We derive a model for plasma expansion into vacuum consistently incorporating external heating that unifies the description of plasmas that lead to Coulomb explosion, quasineutral expansion, as well as two more limiting regimes that we might describe as expanding ablation-like and ``hot electron cloud'' expansion, as sketched in Fig.~\ref{fig:regSchematic}.
+The unified model covers all possible orderings of the length scales $L$, $\lambda_D$ and $\lambda_s$.
+The two new regimes represent the limits on the ratio of the plasma mass flow rate to the characteristic momentum density gained by the accelerated ions.
 When the mass flow rate is low, the ions gain energy and redistribute their momentum much faster than mass accretes into the expanding plasma.
 This leads to ablation near the vacuum interface, where diffuse ions with a high energy are rapidly produced.
-In the opposite limit, hot electron mass flux leads to an expanding hot electron cloud near the interface, but the ions do not respond appreciably in this time.
+In the opposite limit, hot electron mass flux leads to an expanding hot electron cloud near the interface, while the ions do not respond appreciably in this time.

-In laser-plasma experiments, the plasma is generated through field ionization by the laser, and the free electrons are accelerated and heated thousands of times faster than ions due to the lower mass of the electrons.
-The hotter electrons diffuse, creating a sheath around the ions and setting up an electrostatic field that accelerates the ions towards the vacuum\cite{SACK1987311,Crow_Auer_Allen_1975}.
+In laser-plasma experiments, the plasma is generated through field ionization of a target surface by the laser, and the free electrons are accelerated and heated thousands of times faster than ions due to the lower mass of the electrons.
+The hotter electrons diffuse, creating a sheath around the ions near the vacuum-target interface, and setting up an electrostatic field that accelerates the ions towards the vacuum~\cite{SACK1987311,Crow_Auer_Allen_1975}.
 The sheath plays a central role in the expansion dynamics by setting the scales of the electron density variation and charge separation, thus controlling the degree of quasineutrality.
-Moreover, being a driver for the expanding ions, the sheath field also governs the velocity scale of ions and the energy partitioning among electrons, ions and the field.
+Moreover, being the driver for the expanding ions, the sheath field also governs the velocity scale of the accelerated ions and the energy partitioning among electrons, ions and the field.